wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 0.9.7 =
+Upgrade to see widgets relocated from help page to quiz dashboard page.
+Also, began setting plugin up for translations.
+Updated many help sections throughout plugin.
+Minor bug fixes.

 = 0.9.6 =
 Upgrade to be able to choose whether contact information is asked for at beginning or end of the quiz.
 Also, added ability to edit question order when adding new questions.
 Several minor design changes on admin side.
 Fixed double quote bug.